25 Valuable Tips For The Best Travel Photography Portraits

 Use a phrase book.
 Get online and do a quick search.
 Or ask the staff at your hotel.
 Learn to say ‘hello, may I take your photo.’
 Repeat the phrase a few times.
 Write it down so you can check it when you are out.
 It’s usually not that complicated.

 Body language and gestures are often universal and will help you communicate too.
 Simply holding your camera and nodding your head towards it will communicate your intention.
 Watch for their response.
-If they smile back at you, then you have permission to take their photo.
+If they smile back at you, then you have permission to take their travel photography portrait.

 4. Choose The Best People To Photograph